org-metaeffekt/metaeffekt-examples/.github/README.md

 ## Actions

 The actions directory contains simple modular tasks, also known as custom composite actions.
-These are used to build bigger workflows which require many steps and implement complex behaviour.
+These are used to build bigger workflows which require more steps and implement complex behaviour.

 Resources required by the action or its underlying pom, are put into the folder containing the action for easy comprehension.
+The directory structure follows the same structure as each described asset in this repository.

 ## Workflows